alanphys/OpposingFields/readme.txt

 Click on the 'OK' button and close the Control Panel

 3.2) Installing
 Logon to Windows using an account with administrator privileges.
 Open Windows Explorer and navigate to the appropriate directory.
-Select "setup.exe" and double click.
+Select "OPFsetup.exe" and double click.
 Press the 'OK' button.
 Complete the installation by responding to the instructions onscreen.
 When the installation is complete, enter and print the same treatment plan that was printed previously.
 The results must be the same.

+Note: From version 3.0 beam data files are no longer distributed with the Opposing Fields program.
+If you are upgrading an existing installation your beam data files will still be available in the installation directory.
+However, it is strongly recommended to copy the data files into the program data directory by opening the beam module by selecting 'Settings, Manage machines', opening the appropriate beam data file and clicking 'Finish'.

+For new installations the beam data file must be created or imported if one is provided.
+Select 'Settings, Manage machines', open the appropriate beam data file and click 'Finish'.

 4) Running the Opposing Field program.
 Select 'Start', 'Programs', 'Opposing Fields'.
 Alternatively, double click the Opposing Fields icon on the Windows desktop.